OfficeDev/office-js-docs-pr/docs/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md

     The Office Add-ins are listed.
 1. Choose an Office Add-in and then choose **Add**.

 Alternatively, an administrator can specify an app catalog on SharePoint by using Group Policy.
-The relevant policy settings are available in the [Administrative Template files (ADMX/ADML) for Microsoft 365 Apps, Office 2019, and Office 2016](https://www.microsoft.com/download/details.aspx?id=49030) and be found under **User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Security Settings\Trust Center\Trusted Catalogs**.
+The relevant policy settings are available in the [Administrative Template files (ADMX/ADML) for Microsoft 365 Apps, Office LTSC 2021, Office 2019, and Office 2016](https://www.microsoft.com/download/details.aspx?id=49030) and be found under **User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Security Settings\Trust Center\Trusted Catalogs**.